SamBelkacem/Ranking-social-media-news-feed/README.md

 To rank the news feed, supervised prediction models have been proposed to predict the relevance of news feed posts.
 These models analyze labelled training data of tweets a user read in the past to predict if the user will find a tweet relevant in the future.

+The full dataset is available [here](https://github.com/SamBelkacem/Ranking-social-media-news-feed/blob/main/all_data.csv) in this repostiry.

 <img src="https://github.com/SamBelkacem/Ranking-social-media-news-feed/blob/main/Images/0-%20Prediction%20of%20a%20relevance%20score.png" alt="Prediction of a relevance score" width="500">

 ## Dataset